galaxyproject/galaxy-hub/content/community/coc/index.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the CoC Committee may take any action they deem appropriate, up to and including expulsion from all Galaxy Community spaces and identification of the participant as a harasser to other Galaxy Community members or the general public.
+If a participant engages in harassing behavior, the [Galaxy CoC Committee](#the-galaxy-coc-committee) may take any action they deem appropriate, up to and including expulsion from all Galaxy Community spaces and identification of the participant as a harasser to other Galaxy Community members or the general public.
 If the harasser is directly funded through the Galaxy project, the harasser may be subject to additional oversight at their home institution.

 ### The Galaxy CoC Committee